 LANGUAGE ARTS AND LITERATURE

 Students in fourth grade will learn to write opinion pieces, supporting their point of view with reasons and information.
 They will also write in informational piece and narrative pieces with clear sequences of events and descriptive details.
 Students will also study vocabulary, many related to academic vocabulary and learn more about synonyms and antonyms.
 Students will be encourage to expand their writing utilizing new words learned.
 The grammar portion of fourth grade focuses on nouns, verbs, verb phrases, adjectives, prepositions, pronouns and adverbs.
-Cursive handwriting is practiced every morning and utilized in final form of finished work when not typed.
+Cursive handwriting is practiced every morning and utilized for various assignments.

-The literature program utilizes various novels, as well as short stories.
-Utilizing these texts, students will be asked to be able to explain many literary elements such as plot, character, setting, theme, point of view, dialogue, simile, metaphor, climax and resolution.
+The literature program utilizes various novels, as well as short stories and non-fiction texts.
+Utilizing these texts, students will be asked to explain literary elements such as plot, character, setting, theme, point of view, dialogue, simile, metaphor, climax and resolution.
 Students will be asked to draw evidence from novels utilizing text dependent questions.
 Informational texts will all be used so teach students to find evidence within articles and pull statements to support their point of view or to support the author’s point of view

 Students review concepts and procedures related to whole number operations, including multi-digit multiplication and division, and word problems that are incrementally developed and continually practiced throughout the year.
 Students will continue their development of whole number concepts; whole number computation; mental math; problem solving; patterns; functions; measurement; geometry from previous grades.